vmware-archive/IoT-ConnectedCar/README.md

 python module developed by Pivotal's Data Science team.
 That python module looks at the current journey and, using historical data for that particular vehicle's VIN, creates a prediction of where it's going and its expected MPG (fuel economy) for the journey.
+**Note: if incoming data is associated with a VIN value for which no model exists, this ingest stream will break.
+Fixing this is on the TODO list.**

 The results of the shell processor are stored in HDFS.

 The above stream is then _tapped_ via the following definition: